kailight/splash-test/README.md

 ## Backend

-Is Nest on port 3010
+Is Nest in /backend dir on port 3010

 # Current State